On the tightness of the maximum of branching Brownian motion in random environment: Dependence of solutions to the F-KPP equation on the initial condition

-To the right-hand side of \eqref{eqn:upper_bound_second_term_1} we now successively apply both parts of the perturbation Lemma~\ref{lem:perturbations} (with $V$ sufficiently large, as explained before Lemma~\ref{lem:perturbations} and $A=2v$).
-In order to apply them, we let $t\ge u\vee \mathcal{T}_1\vee \mathcal{T}_2 =:\mathcal{T}$, where $\mathcal{T}_1, \mathcal{T}_2$ are the $\PP$-a.s.~finite random variables occurring in the statement of the perturbation lemma.
+To the right-hand side of \eqref{eqn:upper_bound_second_term_1} we now successively apply both parts of the perturbation result of Proposition~\ref{prop:perturbations} (with $V$ sufficiently large, as explained before Proposition~\ref{prop:perturbations} and $A=2v$).
+In order to apply them, we let $t\ge u\vee \mathcal{T}_1\vee \mathcal{T}_2 =:\mathcal{T}$, where $\mathcal{T}_1, \mathcal{T}_2$ are the $\PP$-a.s.~finite random variables appearing in the statement of the perturbation lemma.
 For such $t$, we then obtain